 Pros:

-- Generous features even in base trim
+- Generous touches in base trim.

 - Excellent fuel economy

-- Sleek exterior look
+- Sleek outside look

 Cons: